 If you are allergic to sulpha drugs you may be allergic to Tetradecyl - other options include injecting Polidocanol, dextrose (less effective) or just needling (much less effective).

-The doctor (radiologist) injects the sclerosant into the damaged tissue – usually a ligament or joint capsule.
+Sclerosant is injected into the damaged tissue – usually a ligament or joint capsule.
 The idea is that it on purpose irritates the ligament and “tricks” your body into thickening and strengthening - that helps to stabilise the joint.
 As the whole area becomes more stable, there is less abnormal movement and this can lead to reduced pain.
 A very mild form of this therapy involves only using a needle with no medication, but this method can be less effective.

-This is most useful where the main issue is instability.
+Sclerosants are most useful where the main issue is instability.